 Growth fails when readiness is assumed.

-Surface unseen gaps before scaling.
+Surface unseen operating gaps before scale.

 THE GROWTH PROBLEM